wpdevup/tap-top/readme.txt

 - No external dependencies or CDN usage
 - Respects user's motion and accessibility preferences

-**Third-Party Integration:**
-- Only detects presence of scroll libraries (no data sent)
-- Does not modify or interfere with other plugins' data
-- Safe-area detection uses CSS environment variables only

 == Credits ==

 Special thanks to: